Fulham - Southampton: How to watch, team news, odds, prediction

 Team news

 Fulham will be without Mario Lemina who is on loan from Southampton and is therefore ineligible for this clash.
-Impressive center back Joachim Andersen, who now captains Fulham, has been successful in his appeal against a red card at Newcastle and will be available to play.
+Harrison Reed comes in for him.
+Impressive center back Joachim Andersen, who now captains Fulham, has been successful in his appeal against a red card at Newcastle and starts at center back.
+Ruben Loftus-Cheek and Ivan Cavaleiro come in for Tom Cairney and Aleksandar Mitrovic.

-Southampton are sweating on the fitness of Danny Ings for this one, as he came off in their defeat to Man City with a minor hamstring tweak.
-Oriol Romeu is out suspended after yellow card accumulation, so Ibrahima Diallo is primed to come in.
-Jannik Vestergaard and Nathan Redmond are also struggling with small issues.

 Odds and ends (full odds provided by our partner, PointsBet)